twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 }
 ```

 This component pops the first item off the stack and renders it.
-In our example that's the `<RootLayout>` and it's `<Placerholder>` child.
+In our example that's the `<RootLayout>` and its `<Placerholder>` child.
 It then takes the rest of the stack and puts those items into a context.

 Now for the recursive bit, we'll use the `<Placeholder>` component to start the whole process all over again.
 It'll render the `<StackReader>` component, which pops the next item off the stack and renders it.
 Rinse and repeat.